AmitXShukla/GenAI/README.md

 ## Introduction

 I'm excited to introduce my new blog series on **Gen AI RAG driven applications**.
-We'll be creating practical tools like AI-powered programming manuals, web scraping software, a real-time knowledge base, virtual assistant, and automatic responder app - all running locally on open-source language models.
+We'll be creating practical tools like AI-powered programming manuals, web scraping software, a real-time knowledge base, virtual assistant, and automatic responder app - all running `100% locally` on open-source language models.

 In this series, you'll gain hands-on experience in constructing high-caliber applications that function seamlessly within your environment, from local development to production deployment.